Skip to content ↓

 Geography

 We expect every child to leave our school curious about the world around them and eager to continue exploring the natural world, both locally and globally.
+Through their learning in geography and the wider curriculum, pupils will understand their role as global citizens and be motivated to care for the planet and contribute positively to society.